-I can presume it dates from the 1950s, passively creeping into the early 1960s.
-But I haven’t confirmation of that.
+It looks like it dates from the 1950s, passively creeping into the early 1960s.
+But from feedback from the owner, it was actually constructed later.This was a self-build house and was finished in the early 1970s.
 Not that it matters.
 If you want a stunning midcentury modern house in the country, then this is the house for you.

 The butterfly roof, the glazing, the stonework, the terrace, the single-storey layout and of course, all of those lovely period details within.
 This is a house that jumps off the page.
 A great setting too, which is both rural, but still accessible to the busier spaces of Aberdeen.